ACI Worldwide, Inc. Reports Financial Results for the Quarter Ended March 31, 2020

 John Kraft, Vice President, Investor Relations & Strategic Analysis

-- Adjusted EBITDA: net income plus income tax expense (benefit), net interest income (expense), net other income (expense), depreciation, amortization and stock-based compensation, as well as significant transaction-related expenses.
-Adjusted EBITDA should be considered in addition to, rather than as a substitute for, net income.
+- Adjusted EBITDA: net income (loss) plus income tax expense (benefit), net interest income (expense), net other income (expense), depreciation, amortization and stock-based compensation, as well as significant transaction-related expenses.
+Adjusted EBITDA should be considered in addition to, rather than as a substitute for, net income (loss).

 - Net Adjusted EBITDA Margin: Adjusted EBITDA divided by revenue net of pass through interchange revenue.
-Net Adjusted EBITDA Margin should be considered in addition to, rather than as a substitute for, net income.
+Net Adjusted EBITDA Margin should be considered in addition to, rather than as a substitute for, net income (loss).

 ACI is also presenting adjusted operating free cash flow, which is defined as net cash provided by operating activities and net after-tax payments associated with significant transaction-related expenses, less capital expenditures.
 Adjusted operating free cash flow is considered a non-GAAP financial measure as defined by SEC Regulation G. We utilize this non-GAAP financial measure, and believe it is useful to investors, as an indicator of cash flow available for debt repayment and other investing activities, such as capital investments and acquisitions.
 We utilize adjusted operating free cash flow as a further indicator of operating performance and for planning investment activities.
 Adjusted operating free cash flow should be considered in addition to, rather than as a substitute for, net cash provided by operating activities.
 A limitation of adjusted operating free cash flow is that it does not represent the total increase or decrease in the cash balance for the period.
 This measure also does not exclude mandatory debt service obligations and, therefore, does not represent the residual cash flow available for discretionary expenditures.
 We believe that adjusted operating free cash flow is useful to investors to provide disclosures of our operating results on the same basis as that used by our management.